 The contest you run for your company might be for several rewards.
-It could be for free subscriptions, an ebook or access to exclusive features once you launch.
-If you offer attractive rewards, rest assured that contestants will come, comete and win.
+It could be for free subscriptions, an ebook, or access to exclusive features once you launch.
+If you offer attractive rewards, rest assured that contestants will come, compete, and win.
 The attention you get will be rewarding.
 The number of interested clients who leave you their contact information will also be worthwhile.

 4. Give something away for free

 This strategy has to be executed carefully.
 After all, you want to collect emails of people who will be interested in your product when you launch.
-So the solution you are giving away for free has to be solving a problem in the same niche as your upcoming product.
+For this reason, the solution you are giving away for free has to be solving a problem in the same niche as your upcoming product.

 5. Create a viral-worthy video

-People watch so many videos nowadays.
+People watch so many videos these days.
 10 years ago, a video would probably not make it on this list.
 But this is 2016, and times have changed.
 YouTube is now in over a billion people’s hands thanks to mobile phones.
-There is no better time to use video for marketing as now.
+There is no better time to use video for marketing than now.

 6. Do a crowdfunding campaign